kadena-io/pact/docs/pact-reference.rst

    (defpact NAME ARGLIST [DOC-OR-META] STEPS...)

-Define NAME as a *pact*, a multistep transaction computation.
+Define NAME as a *pact*, a computation comprised of multiple steps that occur in distinct transactions.
 Identical to `defun <#defun>`__ except body must be comprised of `steps <#step>`__ to be executed in strict sequential order.
 Steps must uniformly be “public” (no entity indicator) or “private” (with entity indicator).
 With private steps, failures result in a reverse-sequence “rollback cascade”.

 .. code:: lisp